 Who must obtain an Equal Pay Registration Certificate?

-Within three years from the enactment of SB 1480 (i.e. by March 23, 2024) private employers with 100 or more Illinois-based employees must obtain an Equal Pay Registration Certificate and obtain recertification every two years thereafter.
+Private employers with 100 or more Illinois-based employees must apply for and obtain an Equal Pay Registration Certificate between March 24, 2022, and March 23, 2024.
+Employers must also obtain recertification every two years thereafter.
 New businesses meeting the employee threshold must obtain an Equal Pay Registration Certificate within three years of commencing operations and recertify every two years.

 How does my organization apply for an Equal Pay Registration Certificate?